-- [Alt A:] The quorum for business meetings of (this body) shall be 25 per cent of those members entitled to vote in attendance (or a fixed number to be agreed with the regional office of the Party). - [Alt B:] The quorum for business meetings of (this body) shall be 5 per cent of members of the Party unit or 75, whichever is the lower, or a fixed number agreed with the Regional Executive Committee. - ii.
-The proceedings and resolutions of any quorate meeting shall not be held to be invalid simply through the accidental failure to give notice of the meeting to, or the non-receipt of such notice by, any person entitled to attend.
+- i.
+[Alt A:] The quorum for business meetings of (this body) shall be 25 per cent of those members entitled to vote in attendance {or a fixed number to be agreed with the regional office of the Party on behalf of the NEC}. - [Alt B:] The quorum for business meetings of (this body) shall be 5 per cent of members of the Party unit or 75, whichever is the lower, or a fixed number agreed with the regional office of the Party on behalf of the NEC. - ii.
+The proceedings and resolutions of any quorate meeting shall not be held to be invalid simply through the accidental failure to give notice of the meeting to, or the nonreceipt of such notice by, any person entitled to attend.